tbo/frontend-cheat-sheet/README.md

 const addOne = a => (a + 1);
 const addOne = a => a + 1;
 ```
-Functions can return as well:
+Functions can return other functions as well:
 ```js
 function add(a) {
   return function (b) {